lvxuan12/SCSES/README.md

 createDemoConfigshiny(host = "localhost", launch.browser=TRUE)
 ```

-**Note:** The test data contains fewer cells and chromosomes for faster
+**Note**: The test dataset includes fewer cells and chromosomes to ensure faster completation of the tuitual.
-execution, so the default parameters are not suitable.
-The
+Therefore, the default parameters in `createConfigshiny` are not suitable.
+Please use the `createDemoConfigshiny` function instead,
-`createDemoConfigshiny` function will generate a configuration file with
-parameters fitting the test data.
+which provides default values optimized for the test dataset.

 ### 4. Phast conservation file in bigWig format